programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 The USE statement informs MySQL Workbench that you are working with the newspaper_search_results when you run commands.

 # Add a table
-A table is the structure that holds the data we want to store.
-Tables hold many rows of records.
-An example record of basic contact information would contain fields for name, phone number and e-mail address for data Pat Abraham, 613-555-1212, pat@zmail.ca.
-In a table, fields are organized into *columns*.

 1. In MySQL Workbench, look in the left side in the **Navigator** panel, under **SCHEMAS** for **newspaper_search_results**.
 2. Right-click on **Tables** and click **Create Table**.